iana-org/coen/README.md

 cd coen && \
 make all
 ```
-* If you have a error executing `make all` as a non-root user, try to
+* If you have an error executing `make all` as a non-root user, try to
 execute `sudo make all`.

 This will build a docker image with the proper environment to build the